-While the food is what gets people in the door, owners Michael and Alison Crippin expect the friendly, laid-back vibes to be what keeps regulars around.
+While the food is what gets people in the door, owners Michael and Alison Crippin say the friendly, laid-back vibes are what keep regulars around.
 It isn’t Cheers, but if you come more than once, they want to know your name.
 And for their staff, they’ve streamlined the side work – taking much of it on themselves – so that servers can spend less time cleaning and more time at tables and at the bar talking to customers.

 Sitting in the dining room that used to serve as a sound booth, surrounded by records affixed to the walls, Michael and Allison described The Studio as a hangout that “can be lots of things to different people,” but is ultimately a comfortable place to have a pint and something to eat on your own or with a group.